hantianjz/notes/Misc/2021 Interviews/JOBS.md

     - Getting double interviewed

 - [[Boston Dynamic]]:
-    - Chat with recruiter 10/4
+    - After chatting with Eng Manager, it feels like an interesting role.

 - [[Sidewalk labs]]: *Krishana House* #interview_on_going
-    - Onsite Scheduled Oct 4-5
+    - Interview done, waiting on result, debriefing is next week

 - Superpestrian:
-    -   Chat with recruiter 09/30, missed the call and the recruiter didn't get back to me
+    - Going to get back to me after chatting with Eng manager this Thursday

 - [[WHOOP]]: #interview_on_going
-    - Called with Eng manager 09/29
+    - Interview tomorrow

 - [[Eero]]: #interview_on_going
     - Waiting to schedule onsite interview